danielPashht/BugReportComposer/README.md

 # Bug Reporter

-A sophisticated bug reporting tool that transforms user descriptions into structured, professional bug reports using AI.
+A reporting tool that transforms user bug descriptions into structured and concise bug reports with AI.
 Available as both a CLI tool and REST API.

 ## Features